 Librarians Jennifer Castaldo and Christine Patterson presented a poster today at the Association of College and Research Libraries (ACRL) conference in Philadelphia, PA.
 This conference is held every two years and focuses on cutting-edge research and best practices for academic libraries from around the world.

-Our poster, Making the Connection: Conducting Virtual Focus Groups with Distance Adult Learners, describes how we held telephone focus groups with students from across the U.S. from Excelsior College, one of our partners.
-Our department manages the Excelsior College Library and we continually assess our resources and services throughout the year.
+Our poster, Making the Connection: Conducting Virtual Focus Groups with Distance Adult Learners, describes how we held telephone focus groups with students from across the U.S. for one of our partners.

 Click this excerpt from the poster to view a PDF of the full poster:

 Historically, we relied on online surveys and additional quantitative measures to assess user satisfaction.
 We found that the most beneficial sections of the surveys were the comments at the end and we often made decisions based on these comments.
 Last year, we decided to hold virtual focus groups to gather even more in-depth, qualitative data from our users.